devcodyops/pihole/README.md

 # pihole
-code for setting up pihole docker host on raspberry pi ubuntu - hostprep folder has baseline scripts to automate host setup and make it ready to accept docker containers.
+code for setting up pihole docker host on raspberry pi ubuntu -
+- hostprep folder has baseline scripts to automate host setup and make it ready to accept docker containers.
+- docker folder has docker-compose yaml config, bash script docker container deployment and email notifcation script.
+- sdcard-files has files and example files that need to be written to the sd card before first boot.

 # Host Image prep using ubuntu
 1. Download ubuntu image from https://ubuntu.com/download/raspberry-pi